anusha1207/TARCC-Alzheimers/README.md

 * `config.py` sets global variables for parameters and settings for methods
 * `data_utils.py` contains functions to load the data
 * `requirements.txt` contains the necessary dependencies.
+* `preprocessing_blood.py` contains the function block to preprocess the data and subset it to usable features from the blood biomarker data
-* `preprocessing.py` contains the function block to preprocess the data and subset it to usable features
+*  `preprocessing_other.py` contains the function block to preprocess the data and subset it to usable features from the other diseases biomarker data
 * `feature_selection.py`  contains functions to evaluate the importance of each feature in determining the most important biomarkers
 * `model.py` contains functions to run the different models
 * `visualization.py` contains functions that output visualizations of the data